-Today, Google's popularity continues to grow.
-In 2007, the company surpassed Microsoft as the most visited site on the Web [source: Kopytoff].
-The company's influence on the Web is undeniable.
-Practically every webmaster wants his or her site listed high on Google's search engine results pages (SERPs), because it almost always translates into more traffic on the corresponding Web site.
-Google has also acquired other Internet companies, ranging from blogging services to the video-sharing site YouTube.
-For a while, the company's search technology even powered rival companies' search engines -- Yahoo! relied on Google searches for nearly four years until developing its own search engine technologies in 2004 [sources: Google; Hu and Olsen].
+Google has long been the most visited site on the Web, too, making the company's influence on commerce and culture undeniable [source: Lifewire].
+Practically every webmaster wants his or her site listed high on Google's search engine results pages (SERPs) because that almost always translates into more traffic.
+Google has also acquired other Internet companies, ranging from blogging services to YouTube.
+For a while, the company's search technology even powered rival companies' search engines: Yahoo relied on Google searches for nearly four years until developing its own search engine technologies in 2004 [source: Google].

-In this article, we'll learn about the backbone of Google's business: its search engine.
-We'll also look at the other services Google offers to both average users and to commercial businesses.
-Then we'll take a quick peek at some of the tools Google has developed over the years.
+In this article, we'll learn about the backbone of Google's business, its search engine.
+We'll also look at other services Google offers.
+Then we'll take a quick peek at some of the tools, both software and hardware, that Google has developed over the years.
 We'll also learn more about the equipment Google uses to keep its massive operation running.
-Finally, we'll take a closer look at Google the company.
+Finally, we'll take a closer look at Google, the company.

 The Google Search Engine

-Google uses automated programs called spiders or crawlers, just like most search engines.
-Also like other search engines, Google has a large index of keywords and where those words can be found.
-What sets Google apart is how it ranks search results, which in turn determines the order Google displays results on its search engine results page (SERP).
+Google uses automated programs called spiders or crawlers, just like most search engines, to help generate its search results.
+Google has a large index of keywords that help determine search results.
+What sets Google apart is how it ranks its results, which determines the order Google displays results on its search engine results pages.
 Google uses a trademarked algorithm called PageRank, which assigns each Web page a relevancy score.

 A Web page's PageRank depends on a few factors: